Zoranan/rpg-engine/README.md

 Item and Entity creation systems are working now, so all Items and entities are dynamically created at runtime.

 ## Dependencies

 This project requires JDOM for the XML loading.
-JDOM can be downloaded here: http://www.jdom.org/downloads/ You just need to extract the "jdom-2.0.6.jar" from the zip, and make sure it's linked in the build path
+JDOM can be downloaded here: http://www.jdom.org/downloads/ You just need to extract the "jdom-2.0.6.jar" from the zip, and make sure it's linked in the build path.
+Additionally you will need my Common Utilities package.
+Its available for build here on my GitHub.

 ## Using The Construction Set
 The CS requires a "Root Directory" to be set before it will open.
 Currently, you can not create a new directory.